-* If you feel nauseous, avoid fast foods and foods with strong flavours, such as spicy, sweet, acidic and greasy foods.
+- If you feel nauseous, avoid- fast food, food with strong flavours, or spicy, sweet, acidic or greasy food.

-Mood changes are common and it is important to monitor for them.
+It is important to monitor yourself for mood changes.
 If you have significantly low mood, if you lose enjoyment of activities that usually give you pleasure or are frequently experiencing low mood or tearfulness, you should report this to your doctor.

 Frequently asked questions

 You will need more frequent blood tests during the first weeks of treatment to determine how your body is responding to the medication.
-Once your body has adjusted to the medication you will need less frequent checks, perhaps once every two to three months.
-Your kidney, thyroid and liver function may also be checked with blood tests.
+Once your body has adjusted you will need less frequent checks, perhaps once every two to three months.
+Your kidney, thyroid and liver function may also be checked with blood tests at the same time.

 Dose adjustments according to side effects and response to therapy are common.
-For example, patients responding very well to treatment may require fewer injections (eg Pegasys once a fortnight rather than weekly), or a lower dose.
-Conversely, other patients may require an increase in dose if their response is not adequate.
+Eg, patients responding well may require injections less frequently (eg Pegasys® once a fortnight rather than weekly), or a lower dose.
+Conversely, others may require an increase in dose if their response is not adequate.